DamianVDM/Working-With-Threads/README.md

 The Callable Interface is used:
 * If you wish to execute a task that returns a value or throws an exception, in a separate thread.
 (Oracle, 2025)
 * call() method is used to compute a result or throw an exception if unable to do so.
 (Oracle, 2025)

-## **Thread Class**
-The JVM (Java Virtual Machine) allows multiple execution threads to run concurrently.
-* Every thread has a priority and are executed in preference accordingly.
-* There are 2 ways to create a Execution Thread.
-	1) Declare the working class as subclass of Thread, this class should @Override the run() method of Thread.
-	2) Use Runnable Interface as mentioned prior.

 ## **Future Interface**
 A specific Future is a representation of an asynchronous computation (Oracle 2025), where provided Methods await